-All branches of the Marin County Free Library will be closed on Monday, May 27, 2013, in observance of Memorial Day.
+All branches of Marin County Free Library will be closed on Friday, July 3 & Saturday, July 4 for Independence Day.

 What was the best book you read in 2011?